-Students are not to exchange lockers with other students.
-Students are responsible for the condition of the locker which they have been assigned.
-Fines may be assessed for lockers that have been damaged or rigged.
-The outside of lockers are not to be decorated or written upon.
-Adhesives, including tape and stickers, are not permitted on the inside or outside of the lockers.
+Lockers will be inspected on a regular basis and appropriate fines assessed if they have been damaged or rigged.
+Please use magnetic holders to keep locker decorations in place.
+The outsides of the lockers are not to be decorated or written upon.
+Any type of adhesives, including tape or stickers are not permitted on the inside or outside of the lockers.

-Students must keep all personal belongings, including hats, coats, purses/fanny packs, and backpacks, in their lockers during the school day.
+Students must keep all personal belongings including hats, coats, purses/fanny packs and backpacks in their locker for the school day.